 You’ll have room to breathe.

 The Oxford County Community Health Centre (OCCHC) is located in the city of Woodstock in heart of Oxford County.

-This area of is known for its wide-open spaces, streams, lakes, hiking and bicycle trails and friendly people who operate family farms, run small businesses and work in a variety of industries.
+Oxford County is known for its wide-open spaces, streams, lakes, hiking and bicycle trails and friendly people who operate family farms, run small businesses and work in a variety of industries.

-It is easy to get to – just minutes from highways 401 and 403, which conveniently links to London, Kitchener-Waterloo, Toronto and Niagara Falls, Oxford County has a network of social service agencies and community hospitals in Woodstock, Tillsonburg and Ingersoll.
+It is easy to get to – just minutes from highways 401 and 403, which conveniently link to London, Kitchener-Waterloo, Toronto and Niagara Falls, Oxford County has a network of social service agencies and community hospitals in Woodstock, Tillsonburg and Ingersoll.

 Residents of Oxford County are also served by tertiary health services located just 40 minutes west at the London Health Sciences Centre and St. Joseph’s Health Care London.